anfe67/gettingAndCleaningDataProject/CodeBook.md

 # Obtaining the Data

 The script downloads the original dataset (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) and places it with the name projectData.zip in a directory named projectData under the current working directory.
 It then uses thee unzip function to unpack the file.
 If the file is already present then it should be overwritten.
-I know we should assume that the file is already in the directory but I find this to be more complete as we have seen in the beginning of the course how to do it.
+I know we should assume that the file is already in the directory but I find this to be more complete and we have seen in the beginning of the course how to do it.
 The script contains commented instructions to start in a predefined directory.

 # Verification of the data and assumptions